 Data Center Social Media Coverage of the Full Buyer's Journey

 While content should be shared for buyers who are in the final stages of their sales cycles, neglecting content development for other stages of the buyer’s journey makes businesses completely invisible to the vast majority of buyers— buyers in the Awareness and Consideration Stages of their buyer’s journey.

 To put it as an analogy, it would be equivalent to a baseball team sitting out the first six innings of a game.
-Two-thirds of the game is over by the time they decided to actually show up.
+Two-thirds of the game is over by the time they decided actually to show up.
 The odds of winning that baseball game now?
 Not likely.

 There are two elements your data center should use to validate its marketing strategy:

 - Buyer personas

 - Consensus from existing clients, opportunities, and leads